albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 Rack::Handler::WEBrick.run app
 ```

-Run the application in the same way as before `ruby app.rb`
+Run the application in the same way as before using `ruby app.rb`

 ```bash
 $ curl -i -X GET localhost:8080